AdobeDocs/analytics-platform.en/help/analysis-workspace/curate-share/generate-slides.md

 ---
 # Data storytelling: Generate slide presentations from Workspace reports {#generate-powerpoint}

 You can automatically generate .pptx presentations from Analysis Workspace projects.
-When generating presentations, Customer Journey Analytics automatically identifies key insights and converts them into stakeholder-ready slides.
+When generating slide presentations, Customer Journey Analytics automatically identifies key insights and converts them into stakeholder-ready slides.

 This functionality reduces the time and effort required to surface findings from your Workspace projects, and it allows you to quickly build executive narratives and communicate business impact.